What does the official Suffolk County Council document say?

 Below is a direct excerpt from the Suffolk County Council – Directory of Schools in Suffolk, which reinforces the information above.

-Children who have a statement of Special Educational Needs (SEN) or an Education, Health and Care plan (EHC plan) which names the school must by law be offered a place at that school.
+Children who have an Education, Health and Care (EHC) plan which names the school must by law be offered a place at that school.

-1) Looked-after children (children in care) and previously looked after children (children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order, immediately following having been looked after).
+- Children in care (looked after children) and children who were previously in care (children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order, immediately following having been in care, including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted).

 Where can I view the official Suffolk County Council document?